ibm-cloud-docs/cis/notifications.md

         "messages": []
     }
     ```
-    {: codeblock}
+    {: screen}

-2. Use the ID in the response that you receive to create the notification:
+2. Use the ID in the response that you receive to create the alert:

     ```sh
         curl -X POST \